 A substantial amount of historical core from the Northbelt property was stored at a storage facility on the Giant mine site.
 Approximately 30 holes from the northern part of the property, drilled in 1973 and 1974, were recovered along with 86 holes drilled in the 1990's from the southern part of the property.
 Partial intervals (typically the ore intersections) from at least 60 Crestaurum holes drilled in 1985 were also preserved.
-TerraX moved five complete holes, the Crestaurum intersections and two pallets of core representing mineralized intersections from 1990's drilling to its new core facility established at the Yellowknife airport.
-The remainder of the Northbelt core at Giant will be moved to our core facility by October 2013.
+In July, TerraX moved five complete holes, the Crestaurum intersections and two pallets of core representing mineralized intersections from 1990's drilling to its new core facility established at the Yellowknife airport.
+One hole (NB95-16) was completely re-logged and re-sampled (66 samples) with assay results interpreted and released in August, 2013 (see below).
+The remainder of the Northbelt core at Giant was moved to our core facility during the fall of 2013.
+Terrax is in the process of re-logging, re-sampling and conducting extra sampling of the many drill hole cores discovered at the Giant mine site.

-During June 2013 TerraX also conducted preliminary examination and sampling of selected mineralized structures, with 300 surface samples (grabs and chip samples) collected.
+During June 2013 TerraX conducted preliminary examination and sampling of selected mineralized structures, with 300 surface samples (grabs and chip samples) collected.
 The structural regime of the property is dominated by north to north-northeast (000 to 030° trending), sub-vertical structures, with lesser north-northwest (typically 340°) structures.
 Structures observed on surface consist of 0.5 to 15 m wide zones of iron carbonate alteration, with or without sericite or chlorite.
 One or more quartz veins typically occur within the structure; such veins can be up to 1 m wide and have varying amounts of pyrite, arsenopyrite and base metal sulphides (galena, sphalerite, less commonly chalcopyrite).
 Bands of semi-massive sulphide up to 1 m wide are common in the northern part of the property and less common in the southern part.
 In all cases these bands are interpreted to be structurally controlled.
 Galena and sphalerite predominate in these bands; arsenopyrite is common and chalcopyrite less so.

-On July 31 2013 TerraX announced the results of initial surface sampling completed on its wholly-owned Northbelt property in the Yellowknife gold camp, Northwest Territories.
+On July 31 2013 TerraX announced the results of initial surface sampling.
 The sampling program comprised a total of 293 samples, including 165 chip samples from 80 separate locations and 128 grab samples.
-The majority of the sampling was from structures identified at the Homer Lake area in the northern part of the property, with sampling also conducted on the Pinto structure in the eastern part of the property, the Jed structure in the central part of the property, on the southwestern extension of the Crestaurum deposit, and in several other locations (see maps on our website at www.terraxminerals.com).
+The majority of the sampling was from structures identified at the Homer Lake area in the northern part of the property, with sampling also conducted on the Pinto structure in the eastern part of the property, the Jed structure_in the central part of the property, on the southwestern extension of the Crestaurum deposit, and in several other locations (see maps on our website at www.terraxminerals.com).
 Results ranged from below detection to assay values of 49.30 g/t Au and 55.2 g/t Ag in one grab sample at Pinto and 529 g/t Ag, >20% Pb and 9.44% Zn in one grab sample from Homer Lake (see Table 1 below).